mzazon/awesome-cloud-projects/azure/migrate-mariadb-mysql-flexible-server-multi-tenant/migrate-mariadb-mysql-flexible-server-multi-tenant.md

    echo "✅ Performance optimization completed"
    ```

-   The MySQL Flexible Server is now optimized for multi-tenant workloads with enhanced buffer pool sizing, connection limits, and query caching.
+   The MySQL Flexible Server is now optimized for multi-tenant workloads with enhanced buffer pool sizing, connection limits, and query monitoring.
 These optimizations provide improved performance and resource utilization compared to the previous MariaDB configuration.

 8. **Set Up Automated Monitoring and Alerting**: